danieledurante/nEM/README.md

 ## Empirical performance assessments

 As we carefully show in Sections 3.1 and 3.2 of the paper [Durante, D., Canale, A. and Rigon, T. (2017). *A nested expectation-maximization algorithm for latent class models with covariates* \[arXiv:1705.03864\]](https://arxiv.org/abs/1705.03864), the **nested EM** provides substantial improvements in maximization performance, compared to current algorithms.
+The analyses in Sections 3.1 and 3.2 can be reproduced using the materials in the folders `Application to Cheating Data` and `Application to Election Data`, respectively.